EmilStenstrom/friendlybit/posts/2012-01-08-partial-xmlhttprequest-responses.md

 The simplest way, that almost workds is partial XMLHttpRequest responses.
 I first read about them as [progressive xmlhttprequests on Kyle Schulz blog](http://www.kylescholz.com/blog/2010/01/progressive_xmlhttprequest_1.html), but really think that method should get more recognition.

-Note: I&#8217;ve only tested this with Webkit, against Twitter&#8217;s Streaming API, with a XMLHttpRequest that allows cross-domain requests.
+Note: I've only tested this with Webkit, against Twitter's Streaming API, with a XMLHttpRequest that allows cross-domain requests.
 I think it works with Firefox too, but it will definitely not work in IE. Sorry.

 ```js
 var xhr = new XMLHttpRequest();